chevere/docs/components/ThrowableHandler.md

 # ThrowableHandler

-The ThrowableHandler component is in charge of parsing thrown [throwable](https://www.php.net/manual/en/class.throwable.php).
-A ThrowableHandler is a class implementing [ThrowableHandlerInterface](Chevere\Interfaces\ThrowableHandler\ThrowableHandlerInterface).
+The `Chevere\Components\ThrowableHandler\ThrowableHandler` class is in charge of parsing thrown [throwable](https://www.php.net/manual/en/class.throwable.php).

 It is another exception handling replacement, but with a richer feature set including formatting for the generation of different type of documents.